Constructors in Java

 There are many differences between constructors and methods.
 They are given below.

-There is no copy constructor in java.
-But, we can copy the values of one object to another like copy constructor in C++.
+There is no copy constructor in Java.
+However, we can copy the values from one object to another like copy constructor in C++.

 111 Karan 111 Karan